BraulioAlejandroNavarreteHorta/Pregunta2_.NETMAU/README.md

 # Pregunta2_.NETMAUI
-Simple juego de preguntas y respuestas en .NET MAUI usando MVVM en lenguaje c#
+Simple question and answer game in .NET MAUI using MVVM in C# language